yamininavyasri/go-playground/README.md

 go mod tidy
 This command will download and install any dependencies specified in the go.mod file.

+Beginner Level

+Start with core language concepts and basic operations: variable_types/ → Learn Go data types (int, float, string, bool, arrays, slices). collections/ → Work with arrays, slices, maps. conditions/ → if, else, switch. loop_examples/ → for loops, range, nested loops. functions_example/ → Regular functions, parameters, return values, variadic functions. pointers/ → Learn pointers, references, and memory basics. structs/ → Define structs, use fields, and basic methods. string_manipulations/ → String operations like trimming, splitting, concatenation.

+Intermediate Level
+After you’re comfortable with the basics, move to more structured and functional concepts: interfaces/ → Understanding interfaces, polymorphism, and method embedding. packages/ → Organize code into separate packages and learn importing. defer_example/ → Learn defer, panic, and recover. error_handling/ → Idiomatic error handling in Go. env_config/ → Using environment variables and configuration. time_example/ → Working with time, timers, and sleep. switch_example/ → Advanced usage of switch statements.\

+Advanced Level

+Once comfortable with intermediate topics, explore concurrency, HTTP, testing, and advanced patterns: go_routines/ → Learn goroutines for concurrency. channels/ → Communicate between goroutines using channels. mutex/ → Synchronize concurrent access using sync.Mutex. context_examples/ → Use context for cancellations and timeouts. http_example/ → Create HTTP servers and clients. build_tags/ → Understand custom build tags and conditional compilation. fileio/ → Reading/writing files, creating/deleting files. unit_testing/ → Writing tests with Go’s testing package.

+✅ Tips for Practicing:
+Focus on one folder at a time.
+Run the example, then modify it to experiment.
+Start with small programs, then combine concepts as you progress.
+Keep notes on common patterns and errors you encounter.

 ▶️ Running the Programs
 Each folder contains Go files that can be run individually.
 For example, to run the functions_example: cd functions_example